-Video chat apps such as Houseparty and Zoom have seen a significant increase in users over the last few months, as people around the world spend more time at home, and interact more with their friends and colleagues online.
+Video chat apps such as Houseparty have seen a significant increase in users over the last few months, as people around the world spend more time at home, and interact more with their friends and colleagues online.
 When companies grow this quickly, their user-protection can often fall behind.
 Long-standing communication apps that are built into platforms, such as WhatsApp, iMessage, and FaceTime tend to be robust, as they’re used by billions of users, and have had a lot of examination and testing as a result.

 4 risks all users face: data theft, oversharing or tracking of data, & weak security

 Generally speaking, there are four risks that users face from using video apps such as these:

 - Deliberate -- and illegal -- data theft directly from the app company.